Day 1

 "Truly great teachers make the material seem both simple and profound, set up mechanisms for students to learn from each other, and inspire students to learn on their own."

 Also, always be open to the criticism.
 Because people are as competitive as they are cooperative.
 So especially in workfield, everyone is trying to be better than each other, and it's not a bad thing!
-You should use this situation for your own benefit, instead of thinking that all those people are wrong and you are right.
+You should use this situation for your own benefit, instead of thinking that all those people are wrong and you are right. " Take pride in who you are, especially in the qualities that make you “different,” and use them as a secret talisman for success."

 If you are a homeschooler like I was, so then it's even more important for you to make schedules of studying, keeping a track of fresh materials that people use in school, do your own examination, and always make sure that you are learning.
 Because sometimes I fall in a trap that I feel like studying and progressing, but actually I'm just too slow.
 So you have to push yourself and be in the same level (maybe even higher) with the people who are going to school.
 You have a lot of time to learn and discover yourself, less distraction around and extra sleep time!